 Arborvitae.
 If heavy, wet snow has flattened branches, lash them back into place with twine.
 Stems should regain their upright habit over the course of spring and summer.
 More details.

 Roses.
-Wait until the end of the month to uncover shrubs; prune them at your convenience but before the leaf buds break.
+Wait until the end of the month to uncover shrubs (you remembered to mulch them, right?).
+Prune the shrubs at your convenience but before the leaf buds break.
 (I prune my David Austin roses back by half; I do not prune my climbing roses, except to relieve them of dead wood.)
 Don’t try to prepare new beds until the ground is well thawed and the soil is workable.

 Pruning.
-Definitely relieve trees and shrubs of dead wood.
+Cut out all dead wood from trees and shrubs.
 Also, prune for shapeliness Peegee hydrangeas, Rose of Sharon, and other shrubs that bloom in late summer.
-Cut Buddlejah back to ground-level now, unless you want a monster-size shrub (like mine, pictured above).
+Cut Buddleja (the common “Butterfly Bush”) back to ground-level now, unless you want a monster-size shrub (like mine, pictured above).

 Spring-Flowering Trees & Shrubs.
 Any time now you can cut stems of forsythia, pussy willow, crab apple (above), witch hazel and quince.
-Give the stems water, light, and warmth, and they will bloom for you in only two weeks’ time.
-More details.
+Give the stems water, light, and warmth (65°F max), and they will bloom for you in only two weeks time.
+More ideas.

 Houseplants.
-Due to lengthening hours of daylight, these are growing rapidly now.
+These are growing rapidly now, due to lengthening hours of daylight.
 Reward them with extra food and water.
 My collection of indoor plants, and how I care for them.

-Forced Tulips & Other Dutch Bulbs .
+Forced Tulips & Other Dutch Bulbs.
 If forced in soil, continue to water and fertilize these hardy bulbs after their flowers fade.
 Once the foliage withers, withhold all moisture.
 Then remove the bulbs, and store them someplace cool and dry.
 In autumn, give them permanent positions in the outdoor garden.
 Pictured above is Tulipa ‘Quebec,’ now in bloom in my music room window garden.
-Bulbs I’ve successfully forced for winter-bloom.
+And be sure to read this helpful post — Forced Bulbs: What to Keep, and What to Toss.

 Now, if my monthly gardening chores are helpful to you in some small way, by all means speak up.
 Hearing from you always brightens my day.